clemsos/writings/_quora/2015-08-02-Is-there-a-list-of-eco-friendly-municipal-developments-in-China-and-how-successful-each-project-has-been.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is there a list of eco-friendly municipal developments in China, and how successful each project has been? - Quora
+    Is there a list of eco-friendly municipal developments in China, and how successful each project has been? - Quora
 ---